awsdocs/amazon-ecs-developer-guide/doc_source/create-service-discovery.md

    }
    ```

-1. Using the `OperationId` from the previous output, verify that the service discovery namespace was deleted successfully:
+1. Using the `OperationId` from the output of the previous step, verify that the service discovery namespace was deleted successfully\.

    ```
-   aws servicediscovery get-operation --operation-id c3ncqglftesw4ibgj5baz6ktaoh6cg4t-jh0ztysj --region us-east-1
+   aws servicediscovery get-operation \
+         --operation-id c3ncqglftesw4ibgj5baz6ktaoh6cg4t-jh0ztysj
    ```

-   Output:
+   The output is as follows\.

    ```
    {